 There are 5 questions to ask any prospective broker —

 - Quiz them to see if they understand your property and how to market it.
 Ask for a marketing plan that describes how they will market your property and who they will target.
 Will they just send out repetitive emails and hope someone replies, or will they actually make calls?
 Ask them what they think are the main reasons a buyer will be interested in your property and why someone should buy it.
-You would be surprised by some of the marketing packages I see that don’t emphasize a property’s main sales points or even give a prospect the information they need to determine if they are interested in a property.
+You would be surprised by some of the emails and marketing packages I see that don’t emphasize a property’s main sales points or even give a prospect the information they need to determine if they are interested in a property – some do a terrible job of presenting a property and the result is that the Seller won’t get the highest price.
 Think about your property as if you are a buyer and you will know what I’m referring to.
 A “shotgun” approach of relying on mass market emails is the easiest way to market a property but it isn’t the best way to sell most properties.
 I’ve received 5 or 6 emails for some investment properties over a period of 6 months – that gives the impression that something is wrong with the property.
 I think all some brokers do is get a listing, throw together some information, and start sending emails – a lot of times they don’t seem to understand the property and they don’t give a prospect a good reason to buy it or enough information to know if it is worth pursuing.
+Don’t be impressed by a thick marketing plan or thick sample packages – most are full of boilerplate information.
+A thick package is often counterproductive because the important sales points aren’t prominent.
+The advantages, reasons to buy your property and the obvious questions should be at the first, in simple language, so they can’t be missed.

-- Ask who will be personally responsible – not just a point of contact, but personally responsible.
+- Ask who will be personally responsible for selling your property – not just a point of contact, but who will be personally responsible.
 Today, most large companies use “teams” so it looks like a lot of people will work on your property.
 That looks good but there is an old saying that “Everybody’s deal is nobody’s deal.”
-Usually, the junior person on the team will end up doing all the work – that’s why they are on the team.
+Usually, the junior person on the team will end up doing most of the work – that’s why they are on the team.
+In that situation, assume you are hiring the junior broker.

 - How many listings do they have?
-If a broker has 20 listings, they are probably stretched thin.
-You want more attention than that.
+If a broker has 20 listings, they are stretched thin if they are doing a good job.
+You want more attention than that – you don’t want a broker who just lists your property, puts up a sign, sends out an email once a week, and hopes a buyer comes along.

 Buyer Representation – If you are a Buyer, you are looking for a property that meets your needs at a fair price, and you might want the best possible deal.
 You don’t want to make a mistake.
 I can analyze alternatives and do the market research that will help you make the best decision.
 I can help you interpret the research and evaluate a property’s Strengths, Weaknesses, Opportunities, and Threats.
 Bottom line – I know what I’m doing and how to work with you, whether you are an individual or work for a large company.
 I add value and can save you time and help you get deals done.
 I do what I promise and do NOT drop the ball.
 As a Buyer Rep, the fact that I’m an independent is a plus because corporate baggage doesn’t get in my way, like it can at large firms.
 For example, you won’t have to worry about me getting pressured by the firm to steer you away from a property that a big client is interested in.
 I’ve always worked with other brokers and they know me and will work with me – they know that I’m a professional and that I won’t waste their time.
 I will work on either a commission basis or hourly as a consultant.